heymiguel/endgame-things/index.md

 PS.
-Marvel, please make Fantastic Four part of the MCU.
+*Marvel, please make Fantastic Four part of the MCU.*

-Let me help get the ball rolling:
+Let me help you get those wheels turning:

 Caught in the middle of the Kree-Skrull war, the Asguardians of the Galaxy get a message over interstellar-comms: